adioshun/gitBook_PCL/Tutorial/Segmentation/conditional-euclidean-clustering.md

 > https://github.com/strawlab/python-pcl/blob/master/examples/official/Segmentation/conditional_euclidean_clustering_172.txt

-Conditional Euclidean segmentation works the same way as the standard one seen above, with one exception.

-Apart from the distance check, points need also to meet a special, custom requirement for them to be added to a cluster.

-This condition is user-specified.
-It boils down to this: for every pair of points (the first one, the seed, is being processed in this moment, the second one, candidate, is a neighbor of the former that is being tested) a custom function will be called.

-This function has a certain signature: it receives

-1. a copy of the two points so we can perform our own tests, and
-2. the squared distance

-and returns a boolean value.
-If the value is true, the candidate may be added to the cluster.
-If false, it will not, even if it passed the distance check.

-The condition that is implemented above (checking if the candidate's Y coordinate is lower than the seed's) does not make a lot of sense, but I just wanted you to understand how the method works.

----
 This tutorial describes how to use the  `pcl::ConditionalEuclideanClustering`  class:
-- A segmentation algorithm that clusters points based on Euclidean distance and a user-customizable condition that needs to hold.
+- 유클리드 알고리즘 + 사용자 정의 조건 ` A segmentation algorithm that clusters points based on Euclidean distance and a user-customizable condition that needs to hold.`

 This class uses the same greedy-like / region-growing / flood-filling approach that is used in  [Euclidean Cluster Extraction],  [Region growing segmentation]  and  [Color-based region growing segmentation].